oferlmntr/gpt-paint/README.md

    - Adds a button next to the Share button on chatgpt.com
    - Allows you to toggle the direction (RTL/LTR) and alignment of the last assistant message
    - Useful for right-to-left language users or for better reading experience

+3. **Sanitize Button**
+   - Cleans up ChatGPT responses from hidden characters that can trigger AI detection tools
+   - Replaces fancy dashes (en dash, em dash) with standard hyphens
+   - Removes zero-width spaces and other invisible Unicode characters
+   - Provides visual feedback showing how many characters were sanitized
+   - Helps ensure text can be copied cleanly for use in other applications

 **Missing a power-up?** Send us a feature request through the Chrome Extensions Webstore suggestions page.